Latest Financials

 Share of Profit of Associates

-The Group recorded a share of profit of $0.6 million from its associates’ business operations in 1HFY26 (1HFY25: $0.5 million; 2HFY25: $0.8 million), partially offset by the revaluation losses of an investment property held by an associate.
+The Group recorded a share of profit of $1.3 million and $0.7 million from its associates’ business operations in FY26 (FY25: $1.3 million) and 2HFY26 (2HFY25: $0.8 million; 1HFY26: $0.6 million), partially offset by revaluation losses in relation to an investment property held by an associate.

 Statement Of Financial Position